MARBLE KITCHEN WORKTOPS

 EASY TO MAINTAIN

 The superb smooth finish of Marble is also easy to clean and maintain.
 Any stains or spills can simply be wiped up with ease.
 Whats more as one of only two authorised dealers of Dry-Treat sealant in the South West, all of our worktops are sealed with a Dry-Treat world leading permanent impregnating sealer, for premium stain protection.
-We also provide you with our leading stone care product to keep your worktops looking beautiful and full of colour.
+We also provide you with our leading stone care product to keep your kitchen worktops or bathroom vanities looking beautiful and full of colour.
 It is a very low maintenance material.